notmuch/notmuch/doc/man1/notmuch-restore.rst

 	**config**

 	  Restore configuration data to the database.
-Each configuration line starts with "#@ ", followed by a space seperated key-value pair.
+Each configuration line starts with "#@ ", followed by a space separated key-value pair.
 	  Both key and value are hex encoded if needed.

 	**tags**